Skip to main content

 Agricultural solar panel installation across County Durham.
 Large roof arrays, ground mounts and grant funding support.
 MCS certified.

 ALPS Electrical delivers professional agricultural solar installations across County Durham.
-Farms combine large roof areas with high daytime consumption from milking equipment, grain dryers, cold storage and lighting.
-We design and install systems from 20kW to 100kW+, tailored to your operation.
+Farms combine large roof areas, high daytime electricity consumption and significant grid connection costs — making solar one of the strongest financial cases of any sector.
+We design and install systems from 20kW to 100kW+, tailored to your specific operation and energy profile.

-Capital Allowances let farming businesses deduct the full cost from taxable profits under the Annual Investment Allowance, reducing effective cost by 19-25%.
-Various grants through the Farming Investment Fund and local schemes may also contribute.
-We provide detailed ROI calculations with every free survey.
+Capital Allowances allow farming businesses to deduct the full cost from taxable profits under the Annual Investment Allowance, reducing the effective cost by 19–25% for most farm businesses.
+Smart Export Guarantee payments add income from surplus generation.
+The Farming Investment Fund and various county-level grants may also contribute — we provide detailed ROI calculations and help identify applicable grant funding with every free survey.

-Steel-framed buildings require specialist mounting for trapezoidal or corrugated sheets.
-Asbestos cement roofs need assessment and potentially re-roofing first.
-Ground-mount arrays on marginal land offer an alternative where roofs are unsuitable.
+Steel-framed buildings with trapezoidal or corrugated profiles require specialist mounting systems — we have extensive experience with all common agricultural roof types.
+Asbestos cement roofs require condition assessment and potentially encapsulation or re-roofing before installation.
+Ground-mount arrays on marginal land offer a strong alternative where roofs are unsuitable or insufficient.

-Many barn-roof installations qualify for Permitted Development.
-We handle all planning applications, G99 submissions to Northern Powergrid, and three-phase connection upgrades.
-Full end-to-end service from survey through to MCS certification.
+Many barn-roof installations up to 1MW qualify for Permitted Development rights.
+We handle all planning enquiries, G99 submissions to Northern Powergrid, and any required three-phase supply upgrades.
+Every installation is MCS certified, providing the documentation needed for Smart Export Guarantee registration and any grant claims.
 Contact us for a free farm solar survey in County Durham.

 Property Types